ajozwik/mvn2sbt/README.md

 1. Copy <outputDir>/plugins.sbt to <mavenProject>/project/plugins.sbt
 1. Go to <mavenProject> and run `sbt compile` for test

-Now only groovy plugin is supported.
+Now only groovy/apache-thrift plugins are supported.
 Maven contains a huge numbers of plugins.
 The mapping from maven plugin to corresponding sbt plugin (with configuration) has to be done manually.

-My roadmap is to support cxf/scala/apache-thrift plugins.
+My roadmap is to support cxf/scala plugins.

-Project is still in phase alfa - source will be rebuilded in spare time.
+Project is still in phase alfa - source will be rebuilt in spare time.